Friday, June 13, 2025

 2. Severe stomach pain or unexplained weight loss

-3. Constant cravings for sugar that messes up your life
+3. Constant cravings for sugar that mess up your life

-See a doctor right away if these symptoms affect your sleep, work, or relationships.
-Long-term problems can lead to serious issues like high uric acid or lack of nutrients.
+See a doctor immediately if these symptoms affect your sleep, work, or relationships.
+Long-term problems can lead to serious issues like high uric acid or a lack of nutrients.

 Factors Contributing to Candida Overgrowth

-Your body’s balance of Candida can be disrupted by everyday habits and health choices.
+Daily habits and health choices can disrupt your body’s balance of Candida.
 Understanding these factors helps you address imbalances early.

 A diet high in sugar and processed foods fuels Candida growth.
 Sugars act like food for yeast, while refined carbs weaken gut health.
 The candida diet plan focuses on reducing these triggers.
-Studies show cutting processed foods improves gut health, though no evidence confirms it cures infections.
-The USDA’s 2020 guidelines back whole foods as part of a candida diet plan to lower risks.
+Studies show that cutting processed foods improves gut health, though no evidence confirms that it cures infections—the USDA’s 2020 guidelines recommend whole foods as part of a candida diet plan to lower risks.

 • Processed foods: High sugar content feeds yeast.

-• Alcohol: Disrupts gut bacteria and weaken defenses.
+• Alcohol: Disrupts gut bacteria and weakens defenses.

-• Sedentary lifestyles: Poor circulation may slow immune response.
+• Sedentary lifestyles: Poor circulation may slow the immune response.

 Antibiotics and Medications